awsdocs/amazon-personalize-developer-guide/doc_source/maintaining-relevance.md

 + For *individual and bulk item data*, if you trained the solution version with User\-Personalization and deployed it in a campaign, Amazon Personalize automatically updates the model every two hours\.
 After each update, the new items can be included in recommendations with exploration\.
 For information about exploration see [Automatic updates](native-recipe-new-item-USER_PERSONALIZATION.md#automatic-updates)\.

    For any other recipe, you must retrain the model for the new items to be included in recommendations\.
 + For *new users* without interactions data, recommendations are initially for only popular items\.
+If you have metadata about the user in a Users dataset and you choose a recipe that uses metadata, such as User\-Personalization or Personalized\-Ranking, these popular items will be more relevant for the user\.

-To get relevant recommendations for a new user, you can import bulk interactions for the user and create a new solution version\.
-Or you can record events for the user in real time as they interact with your catalog\.
+  To get more relevant recommendations for a new user, you can import bulk interactions for the user and create a new solution version\.
+Or you can record events for the user as they interact with your catalog\.
 Their recommendations will be more relevant as you record more events\.
 For more information, see [Recording events](recording-events.md)\.

 ## Keeping solution versions up to date<a name="retraining-model"></a>